NaluKit/nalu-examples/NaluDominoCachedApplication/README.md

-# Example demonstrating the cache feature
+# Nalu example demonstrating the cache feature
 This example demonstrates the Nalu cache feature.

 ## Using